Kaftoun

-Kaftoun (كَفْتُون) is a small Lebanese village located along the north bank of the Walnut River, in the Koura District, North Lebanon.
+Kaftoun (كَفْتُون) is a small Lebanese village located along the north bank of the Walnut River, in the Koura District of the North Governorate of Lebanon.
 The population of the village is approximately three-hundred, spread around seventy-four houses.
-They are mostly of Greek Orthodox ancestry.
+They are mostly Greek Orthodox.

+Etymology

 The name "Kaftoun" in the ancient Aramaic language means "dug from" or "sculpted from" a cliff and also (Kftuna) could means "the domed".
 Both roots of the word lead us to believe that the village of Kaftoun was named after the domed Theotokos Monastery which is carved in the red rock cliffs by the banks of the Jaouz River.

+Demographics

+In 2014, Christians made up 98.92% of registered voters in Kaftoun.
+90.28% of the voters were Greek Orthodox.